NeuroDesk/neurodesk.github.io/content/en/tutorials/reproducibility/datalad-run.md

 ```

 {{< alert title="git" >}}`git clean` is for removing new, untracked files.
 For
-resetting existing, modified files to the last saved version, you woul need
+resetting existing, modified files to the last saved version, you would need
 `git reset --hard`.{{< /alert >}}

 When the dataset is clean, we are ready to `datalad run`!